Ben Hope

 Ben Hope (Beinn Hòb) is a mountain in northern Scotland.
 It is the most northerly Munro, standing alone in the Flow Country (a region of bumpy, peat-covered moorland) south-east of Loch Hope in Sutherland.
 The mountain is a roughly triangular wedge, with a great crag on the west, with two lower shoulders to the south and northeast.
 Alpine flowers are abundant in season, although the ground is very rocky.

+The Aetherius Society considers it to be one of its 19 holy mountains.